 Court Stays Deadlines in Lawsuits Over Recalled Biozorb Marker

-The U.S. District Judge overseeing all federal lawsuits claiming that the recalled BioZorb tissue marker implant was defectively designed has ordered all proceedings paused, just weeks before the first bellwether trial is scheduled to begin.
+The U.S. District Judge overseeing all federal lawsuits over injuries linked to the recalled BioZorb breast tissue marker has canceled all deadlines in the coordinated pretrial proceedings, just weeks before the first bellwether trial was scheduled to begin, to help the parties gauge how juries may respond to evidence and testimony that may be repeated in claims brought by women nationwide.

 The BioZorb was a surgical tissue marker made of biodegradable polylactic acid on a framework with six titanium clips.
 It was designed by Hologic Inc. to assist surgeons and radiologists in identifying areas of the breast previously treated with radiation as part of breast cancer treatment.